 - Talk about your favorite pastimes.
 Do you like to read?
 Do you enjoy playing a sport?
 Talk about the hobbies that you enjoy.

 - Talk about your work or education.
-Especially with the older children, they want to know what job you have or how school is going.
+Especially with older children, they want to know what job you have or how your school is going.
 If you are a nurse and your child wants to be a nurse then this could be a great way to connect.

 - Talk about your relationship with Jesus Christ.
 Share prayer requests and ask how you can pray for them.
-Share Bible verses that have encouraged you and about your faith journey.
+Share Bible verses that have encouraged you and your faith journey.
 This is very important to help shape your child’s journey as well.